Margaret D. Stephenson, Esq., AWI-CH

 Fueled by her intense love for governmental regulations that no one else wants to read, Maggie also focuses her work on affirmative action compliance for federal government contractors and subcontractors, including developing, maintaining, and advising contractors on Executive Order 11246, Section 503, and VEVRAA-compliant affirmative action plans.

 Like most lawyers, Maggie cannot resist long meetings, which happens to accompany her passion for giving back to the community well.
-She is a member of CRHRA's Board of Directors (currently serving as Membership Chair), the Adirondack Women's Bar Association's Board of Directors (previously serving as Vice President and President, and currently serving as Treasurer) and the Junior League of Albany.
+She is a member of CRHRA's Board of Directors (currently serving as Membership Chair), the Adirondack Women's Bar Association's Board of Directors (previously serving as Vice President, President, and Treasurer, and currently serving as Director at Large) and the Junior League of Albany.
 These provide her great opportunities to attend long meetings, but also allow her to volunteer and fundraise for community projects.

 Maggie lives with her three dogs, one cat, and husband (in order of importance) in Halfmoon.
 She has petitioned Dyson to pay her to conduct an intense case study into the strength of their vacuums, but they have sadly declined.
 She spends her free time hanging out with her horse, transporting rescue dogs to foster, and mentally editing others’ grammar (she’s been told it can be rude to do so out loud).